HSLdevcom/fav-service-iac/README.md

 ## Notes
 - Testing app provisioning playbook locally with -CD fails because the app plan and resource group it needs are not really created.
+- Provisioning the redis cache can take a long time (20min+)